The Girl in Room 20

-The Girl in Room 20 is a 1949 movie directed by and starring Spencer Williams.
+The Girl in Room 20 is a 1949 film directed by and starring Spencer Williams.
 The story features Daisy Mae Walker, an aspiring singer from a small town in Texas, who comes to New York City to pursue a show business career, only to fall prey to a sleazy nightclub owner.
 Thanks to the intervention of a kindly taxi driver, Daisy Mae is able to achieve her goals.
 The film is categorized as a race film.

 The Girl in Room 20 was filmed in 1946, but did not receive theatrical distribution until 1949.

 A 2002 Chicago Tribune article describes the film as provocative.